NaailC/flask-project/README.md

 Git and Github are part of my version control system.
 Whenever I changed code, I made sure to push the changes to my github repository.
 This allowed me to constantly track my project.

 ## Jenkins

+Jenkins is tool which allows for continuous integration.
+As

 ## GCP Server